 Problem ZenHub Solves: No Two Teams Work The Same Way

 Every team has their individual preferences and knows what works best for them to be most productive.
 Yet many project management platforms are overly prescriptive in applying Agile concepts to a team’s workflow.

 Unlike many tools, ZenHub is highly flexible.

-This allows each team to craft its own individual workflow across multiple GitHub Repositories even when working from the same set of underlying Issues.
-Using customized Workspaces to create individual boards to reflect their own workflow, each team gets a customized view into work being done.
+This allows each team to craft its own individual workflow across multiple GitHub Repositories even when working from the same set of underlying issues.
+Using customized Workspaces to create individual boards to reflect their own workflow, each team gets a customized view of work being done.

 Every software team works differently, even when working on the same set of GitHub issues.